Do We Need to Look at Bodycare the Same as Skincare?

 Another trick I use to encourage sun protection over tanning results, is implementing a natural gradual tanning lotion into my routine ahead of the holiday.
 My absolute favourite, drugstore or not, has to be Dove's Summer Revive Body Lotion.
 You can tell a difference after the first use, it has none of that icky fake tan smell, and the colour is neutral, so you don't end up looking like a certain President....
 Hot tip: use this a day after you shaved, so the tan doesn't develop in the open pores, making it look like strawberry skin.
 Take it with you on holiday as your after sun lotion, as the formulation also contains hydrating properties, and your tan will be maintained easily, without patchy fading.

 All in all, you certainly don't need all of these products, but they are some of the best drugstore examples with the key ingredient highlights that I have personally used and enjoyed enough to repurchase and recommend.
 Pick whatever addresses your body's skin concerns the most and alternate use.
 If you are God's favourite, and your body is fine with any body wash and a body lotion once a week, go with whatever works best for you.
-Hope this helps!
+Otherwise, have fun with these options that treat bodycare like skincare!